zhmcclient/zhmc-ansible-modules/docs_source/modules/zhmc_partition.rst

     {property} (, any, )
-      Additional properties of the NIC, as described in the HMC WS-API book (using hyphens (-) in the property names).
+      Additional properties of the NIC, as described in the :term:`HMC API` (using hyphens (-) in the property names).